Did you know, the environment your child grows up in can affect your child’s behavior invariably?

 Children’s’ physical and mental development over the years has long captivated developmental psychologists.
-It isn’t easy to detect direct cause-and-effect relationships between parent behaviours and children’s behaviour.
+It isn’t easy to detect direct cause-and-effect relationships between parent behaviors and children’s behavior.
 Some children who were raised in dramatically different environments grow up with remarkably similar personalities.

-Following hours of research on 100 pre-school goers using an observational approach, interviewing parents, and other approaches, child psychologist Diana Baumrind identified roughly four different types of parenting styles.
+Following hours of research on 100 pre-school goers using an observational approach, interviewing parents, and other approaches, child psychologist Diana Baumrind identified roughly 4 types of parenting styles.
 Communication styles, maturity expectations, and disciplinary initiatives qualify as part of these parenting style types.

 There is no definite type of parenting dignified as the best style of parenting.
 So, let’s have a look at the four types of parenting styles in psychology in detail.

 Authoritarian parents set rules for their children that are expected to be followed by authoritative parenting styles.
 It is, however, a more democratic way of parenting.